yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 #### SSH User

-To provision on-premises nodes with YugabyteDB, Yugabyte Platform requires SSH access to these nodes.
+To provision on-premises nodes with YugabyteDB, YugabyteDB Anywhere requires SSH access to these nodes.
 Unless you plan to provision the database nodes manually, the user needs to have password-free sudo permissions to complete a few tasks.

 If the SSH user requires a password for sudo access or the SSH user does not have sudo access, follow the steps described in [Manually Provision Nodes](#manually-provision-nodes).